Art and culture

-- John Rylands Library – One of the world's finest collections of rare books and manuscripts, owned by The University of Manchester.
+- The John Rylands Research Institute and Library – One of the world's finest collections of rare books and manuscripts, owned by The University of Manchester.

 - Manchester Central Library – Beautifully refurbished and restored, this grade II-listed landmark offers 21st century library facilities in an awe-inspiring neoclassical setting.

 You’ll also find many smaller permanent and pop-up galleries across the city.